pr0g/as/README.md

 }
 ```

 There are a few problems with this approach unfortunately.
-First is `C++` does not support an anonymous `struct`.
+First, `C++` does not support an anonymous `struct`.
 There's a pretty good chance your compiler will support this but you might get a warning or it might not compile.
-The next problem with this approach is if you write to the field `data[1]` and then later read from `y`, you've `technically` invoked undefined behaviour in `C++` (type punning like this is legal in `C` but not strictly in `C++`).
+The next problem with this approach is if you write to the field `data[1]` and then later read from `y`, you've _technically_ invoked undefined behaviour in `C++` (type punning like this is legal in `C` but not strictly in `C++`).
 I was totally not aware of this until relatively recently and I have Simon Brand \(aka [@TartanLlama](https://twitter.com/tartanllama)\) to thank for pointing [this](https://twitter.com/tom_h_h/status/961273239958892544) out to me.
-To play devil's advocate chances are everything will work fine but there's no guarantee - you might be able to avoid it by enabling `-fno-strict-aliasing` but perhaps you're in an environment where you (or your user) can't change that.
+To play devil's advocate chances are everything will work fine but there's no guarantee - you might be able to avoid it by enabling `-fno-strict-aliasing` but perhaps you're in an environment where you (or your user) can't.

-For the record this is also technically undefined behaviour:
+For the record this can also technically lead to undefined behaviour:

 ```c++
 template<typename T>struct Vec<T, 3>